HumanCompatibleAI/seals/README.md

 env = gym.make('seals/CartPole-v0')
 ```

-We make releases periodically, but if you wish to use the latest versino of the code, you can
+We make releases periodically, but if you wish to use the latest version of the code, you can
 install directly from Git master:

 ```bash